 These 43 students, representing 16 states and the United Kingdom, all bring distinct and inspiring experiences.
 The incoming class is filled with student-workers, tutors, volunteers, student council members, journalists, athletes, debaters, and more.
 Academically, they earned high honors and excelled in their International Baccalaureate and Advanced Placement classes.

-To help students learn the hard and soft skills of leadership necessary for public affairs, first- and second-year students design and implement their own research projects.
+To help students learn the hard and soft skills of leadership necessary for public affairs, first- and second-year students design and implement their own social action leadership projects.

 In their first year, leadership students work in small groups to design their research project.
 Second-year students work individually to carry out their research project.
 As sophomores they also welcome to develop fundraising skills by writing grant proposals, as appropriate to the project.
 Students make a public presentation of their findings at the end of sophomore year.

-The learning goals of the Public Affairs Research Projects include both the hard and soft skills of leadership.
+The learning goals of the Social Action Leadership Projects include both the hard and soft skills of leadership.
 Students learn how to develop a research question; conduct research; work effectively in a group; project management; group dynamics; meeting management; time management; networking; overcoming adversity, and public speaking.

-In the past, these original public affairs research projects have produced a wide range of creative and engaging results.
+In the past, these original social action leadership projects have produced a wide range of creative and engaging results.
 These include: advocacy organizations and campaigns; awareness events; written and produced plays and books; designed websites and apps; taught school children; created mentor-ship programs; launched letters-to-the-editor campaigns; and brought speakers to campus from across the country.

-Successful completion of their public affairs research project prepares students for the final two years of the SPA leadership development program.
+Successful completion of their social action leadership project prepares students for the final two years of the SPA leadership development program.